Insights on How UI/UX Directly Influences Success of Mobile Apps

 Additionally, it is increasingly important to build your user experience around mobile interaction as more and more people rely on mobile devices for seemingly everything under the sun.
 The more you can build your website or product from the ground up in a way that takes this into consideration, the more you increase your usability factor.

-Usability is closely linked to the idea of usefulness which means that you will improve the lives of your users by making the relevant tasks easier.
+Usability closely links to the idea of usefulness, meaning you will improve your users’ lives by making relevant tasks easier.

 Desirability

-Desirability is essentially the reason your users are using your app or product, desirability is conveyed through things like branding, identity and image.
+Desirability is the reason your users use your app or product.
+You convey desirability through elements like branding, identity, and image.

 With desirability, some of the things you should be asking yourself include: Does what you’re offering connect with your users?
 Does it address any emotional attachments they may have (consider the nostalgia factor that Pokemon Go tapped into and the immense and rapid success that arose around it)?

-In terms of user experience desirability can be conveyed by maintaining a modern interface that keeps your web presence contemporary and relevant (kind of like how we all want the newest iPhone model when they come out because it has a few new shiny features).
+In terms of user experience, maintaining a modern interface conveys desirability by keeping your web presence contemporary and relevant (similar to how we all want the newest iPhone model when it comes out because it includes a few new shiny features).

 Creating an image as reliable by maintaining a credible, secure retail storefront helps to online desirability by providing confidence in sales, while a clear brand identity enables you to grow your reputation amongst your user base.